George Brown offers many full-time certificate, diploma, degree, and postgraduate programs

 Admission Requirements Overview

-- Meeting the minimum admission requirements does not guarantee admission to the program.
+- Meeting the minimum admission requirements does not guarantee admission to a program.

-- Applicants must meet a minimum standard set by the college, which varies by program.
+- Applicants are ranked on their academics (including additional program requirements where applicable).
+Offers are released based on program competition and seat availably.
+Applicants must meet a minimum standard set by the college, which varies by

 - This standard ensures that students have a chance of academic success while attending George Brown College.